cbryant24/chapivia/src/components/styledComponents/README.md

 `maxItems`: Integer specifiying how many items to display at one time if not set is set to the number elements provided for the carousel
 `carouselStyle`: This provides styling to container for the carousel using the library [styled-react](https://github.com/cbryant24/styled-react) provide an object of camelCase css properties or if using a theme the corresponding theme named passed to the `ThemeProvider`
 `carouselItemStyle`: This provides styling to container for the carousel item using the library [styled-react](https://github.com/cbryant24/styled-react) provide an object of camelCase css properties or if using a theme the corresponding theme named passed to the `ThemeProvider`
+`carouselIndicator`: Boolen indicating whether a clickable caorusel indicator should be displayed [see here for more info](#carousel-indicator)

 ###### initial slide